Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 **Target OS’s and platforms**
-2023 Aug 26: Currently, the Mojo SDK is for Linux only (Ubuntu 16.04 or higher) Native support for Windows is coming.
+2023 Aug 26: Currently, the Mojo SDK is for Linux only (Ubuntu 16.04 or higher) Native support for Apple and Windows is coming.

 The LLVM/MLIR compiler infrastructure together form a cutting-edge compiler and code generation system.
 Because Mojo uses this system, it can target a very wide spectrum of operating systems, computation environments and hardware platforms.